-In our previous article, we shared the detailed guide on how to care for pothos plants, and on the demand of our regular reader, in this article, you will read tips to care for Prayer Plants.
+In our previous article, we shared the detailed guide on how to care for pothos plants, and on the demand of our regular reader, in this article, you will read tips and instructions to care for Prayer Plants.

 It is true that you do not need to give all your time in caring for Prayer Plants but you obviously need to be persistent and methodic.